kentcdodds/old-kentcdodds.com/content/writing-blog/first-conference-part-2/index.md

 I just love that feeling of the narrator being the POV character.

+One thing that Mary said that I absolutely loved was this:

+> When a reader says they are confused, they're right.
+When they tell you how to
+> fix it, they're wrong.

+And a final piece of advice that I thought was interesting was:

+> Don't read things you don't enjoy.

+If you don't enjoy it, then it's probably not good and you don't want to be unconciously internalizing those things.

 # Conclusion

 I loved this day.
 I met a ton of people, took just as many notes, and was left